oscarBarEs/myTFG/stateOftheArt/Readme.md

 ## VTKJS

 Cant use unstructured grid as it is focus on only rendering.
+Need to get a vtk and extract the data object.
+It can be done qith Paraview.a
+## Dash

+Easier to create a Page, you can change the output of a DIV by getting his id on a @callback function

+## Trame

+Easy to create a single page.
+But hard to repaint the page